"How do I sell my husband, wife, parent, etc. on Primal?"

 For most people, forget cavemen!
 The caveman theme may highly motivate you.
 If so, great!
 It won't motivate 95% of the people you want to convince.
 They find it lame, gimmicky, obnoxious and irrelevant to their lives.
 They have images in their minds of Flintstones, old B movies, and cartoons.
 There are more accessible images of paleolithic hunters and gatherers, like American Indians, whom nearly everyone admires.

 Focus on the key tenets of primal.
-Eliminating junk foods, sugar and wheat.
+Eliminating junk foods, sugar, seed oils and wheat.
 Getting enough vitamin D. Becoming more physically active.
 Getting more saturated fat.
 If the person does those things, they will start to feel better.

 Make a really delicious primal food for them.
-I am cautious about sneaking primal foods into someone’s diet, especially if they have told you they do not want to eat something, but there are plenty of ways to do it in an ethical way, e.g. shifting from using vegetable oil to coconut oil and butter.
+I am cautious about sneaking primal foods into someone's diet, especially if they have told you they do not want to eat something like liver, but there are plenty of ways to do it in an ethical way, e.g. shifting from using vegetable oil to coconut oil and butter.

 Invite the person to do something active with you.
 Going for a walk, shooting hoops, dancing, whatever you think would engage them.

-Be careful about referring someone to Mark’s Daily Apple, wonderful as it is.
+Be careful about referring someone to Mark's Daily Apple, wonderful as it is.
 Refer them to specific posts that will be helpful.
-If you refer them directly to MDA, they may be freaked out by a post by Mark about how to cook a goat’s head.
-Some useful pages: How Ken Korg Got the Ball Rolling, Transition to Primal in Six Easy Steps and Ten Baby Steps.
+If you refer them directly to MDA, they may be freaked out by a post by Mark on how to cook a goat's head.

 Even if you try all these suggestions, they may not work.
-Say the Serenity Prayer, or your version of it, and let go.*
+Say the Serenity Prayer, or your version of it (not necessarily to a higher power - I say the pagan version) and let go.